Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 Bundler will also warn you if there is a new dependency and you need to bundle install again.

 NOTE: If you don't get a **green success line** at the end, double check if you've installed all dependencies.
-If you can't figure it out feel free to ask for help at the mailing list or the IRC Channel.
+If you can't figure it out feel free to ask for help at the mailing list or the [[IRC Channel| How we use IRC]].

-NOTE: If you want to do any development just run `bundle install`
+NOTE: If you want to do any development run just `bundle install`

 NOTE: If you are on Ruby 1.9.2 and get an error such as "invalid byte sequence in US-ASCII (ArgumentError)" then you need to set your system locale to UTF-8.
 [This GitHub bug report](https://github.com/siefca/i18n-inflector/issues/3) on the gem that causes the problem has steps for doing so on Ubuntu.